 This is a spiritually aware, intellectually curious, and wholehearted memoirist lifestyle blog.
-I know, it's a mouthful.

-Or somewhat easier, it's a personal blog about my life.
+In other words, it's a personal blog about my life.

-Renee Tougas, the person and by extension the blog, is about family life, which for me has been raising and homeschooling our three children who are now teens and young adults.
+Renee Tougas, the person and by extension the blog, is about family life, which for me has been raising and homeschooling our three children who are now young adults.
 It's about the ongoing journey of being a partner and friend to my husband of 24 years, becoming a writer, making a home and making things, traveling and having outdoor adventures.
 And through it all, probably because of it all, growing, developing, and evolving as a person - spiritually, intellectually, emotionally, cognitively, relationally etc. (all the ly's)